codelover4655/eng_frontend/README.md

  * Both The User involved in match got mail from website-email(missingperson4655@gmail.com) There they got link of Profile Of whom They Got Match
  * As well as in my complain section they can check status where they can se those matching profiles

-> ## Local Setup (short video demostration to install this project on local setup https://drive.google.com/file/d/15bpbQhZyF_zKradEX_FgcIYMUFXR5KAA/view?usp=sharing)
+> ## Local Setup
 > *                 First Setup Backend such that when you start frontend it give full functionality.
 * For Running this application with full funtionality On your Local Pc You to setup both backend-server(https://github.com/codelover4655/eng_backend) and frontend-server(https://github.com/codelover4655/eng_frontend)
  *                                         STEPS TO SETUP FRONTEND SERVER